 I decided to use some silk scraps I recently got after sewing a new dress.
 I made the dress for a tutorial on my blog “How to sew a dress without a pattern”, and in the end, a few small pieces of that wonderful silk fabric were left.

 Below is the video of my very simple creative process.

 And here is the result.

-I am sure you will agree with me that it’s important for us to know the impact our sewing have on the environment and think how we can upcycle.
+I am sure you will agree with me that it’s important for us to know the impact our sewing has on the environment and think about how we can upcycle it.

 I want to ask you – what is your successful upcycling experience?